Blu celeste (song)

-"Blu celeste" is a song by Italian singer-songwriter Blanco.
-It was released as a radio single on 10 September 2021 by Island Records and included in Blanco's debut album of the same name.
-It was written by Blanco and Michelangelo, and produced by Michelangelo.
+"Blu celeste" is a song written and recorded by Italian singer Blanco.
+It was released on 10 September 2021 through Island Records as the fourth single from his debut album of the same name.

+It was written by Blanco and Michelangelo, and produced by the latter.
 The song peaked at number 1 on the FIMI single chart and was certified triple platinum in Italy.

 Music video

 The music video for "Blu celeste", directed by Simone Peluso, was released on 9 September 2021 via Blanco's YouTube channel.
 As of 15 February 2022, the video has over 16 million views on YouTube.